msolo/bulka/docs/Design.md

 ```

 This should be the default obviously, but the behavior is still far from ideal.
 Somehow, there is no visual tracking of the button by default.
 It's very disappointing that CSS is not enough and that the default behaviors are so far from ideal, but the amount of Javascript to fix this is actually fairly small.
 See `CustomButton` for more details.

+# Notifications

+As of iOS Safari 17, Notifications are not useful.
+If the code goes to sleep, it doens't seem like you can fire a timely notification.
+Service Workers also don't work; events triggered from the background seems to trigger a warning that notifcations can only be sent in reponse to a gesture.

+The question is - can you make a Progressive Web App alarm clock?
+Currently, on iOS, the answer seems to be "no."

+You may be able to register for "push" notifictions, but that requires a server connection.